The URL for this Spark page is: http://bit.ly/Spark-Linda

 A Spark Post is an image optimized for social media.
 If you are going to be posting ideas or links (including links to Video and Page stories), then Post will create the compelling attention-grabber that you’ll need.
-Spark searches Flickr for Creative Commons images and Pixabay.com for images tagged as public domain.
+Spark searches for images on services like Flickr, Unsplash, and

 Use Post for fun famous quotes

 A Spark Video is a narrated movie, best suited for oral presentations—the type of storytelling that you may have previously used slideshow software for.

 A Spark Page is a highly visual text based story, think of it as the word processor you wish you had when you were in school.
 It is ideally suited for text-based projects that involve lots of images.
 (Paralyx scrolling pages—HTML5)